duckduckstab1/magicallyclosed/README.md

 - [ ] Fix BoomBOT/CosmicBOT reconnect function
 - [ ] Fix a message that only contains " " (space) crashing the server
 - [ ] Add logging for joining and leaving
+- [ ] Restore account system from bonziverse